lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     quantitative project to mine the accounts for relevant factual information regarding the who, what, when, and where contained in the articles.
-Their rich bibliography of material on serpent handling in the Evangel comprises the core primary sources that I rely on in this essay.
+Their rich bibliography of material on serpent handling in the *Evangel* comprises the core primary sources that I rely on in this essay.
 Hood and Williamson have blazed a trail that anyone interested in some of the oldest printed primary sources on serpent handling must follow.
 See W. Paul Williamson and Ralph W.
-    Hood, Jr., "Differential Maintenance and Growth of Religious Organizations Based Upon High-Cost Behaviors: Serpent Handling Within the Church Of God," Review of Religious Research 46.2 (2004):
-    150–168; and Hood and Williamson, Them That Believe.
+    Hood, Jr., "Differential Maintenance and Growth of Religious Organizations Based Upon High-Cost Behaviors: Serpent Handling Within the Church Of God," *Review of Religious Research* 46.2 (2004): 150--168; and Hood and Williamson, *Them That Believe*.
 Also essential is W. Paul Williamson, "Index of Serpent-Handling Articles found in the Church of God Evangel," available in the Hood-Williamson Research Archives for the Holiness Serpent Handling Sects, Lupton Library, University of Tennessee, Chattanooga.

-[^9]: The full text of Mark 16:15–18 (KJV) reads: "Go ye into all the
+[^9]: The full text of Mark 16:15--18 (KJV) reads: "Go ye into all the
     world, and preach the gospel to every creature.
 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
 And these signs shall follow them that believe; In my name